MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. In the *Apply Exchange Online Protection* section, select **Specific recipients** and under **Domains** start writing your tenant's domain name, select it, and then select **Next**.

-    >**Hint:** You tenant's domain name is the same that you have for you admin account, it might be something like *WWLx######.onmicrosoft.com*.
+    >**Hint:** Your tenant's domain name is the same that you have for you admin account, it might be something like *WWLx######.onmicrosoft.com*.
 Notice that this configuration applies policies for anti-spam, outbound spam filter, anti-malware, anti-phishing.

 1. In the *Apply Defender for Office 365 protection* section, apply the same configuration as the previous step and select **Next**.
 Notice that this configuration applies policies for anti-phishing, Safe Attachments, Safe Links.